Kitchener Waterloo & Area Birding: Blog commentary on my, (Bill McDonald) birding and wildlife sightings & observations

 LOCATION: North Dumfries

-LOCATION: Halton area, near Guelph Line
+LOCATION: Guelph Line and area again

 Picture